KetanMann/Stable_Diffusion_Trainer/README.md

 # Stable_Diffusion_Trainer: Text to Image Stable Diffusion model(train from scratch or finetune from a checkpoint)
 Contain a single script to train stable diffusion from scratch.
-Easy to modify with advanced libraries support.
+Easy to modify with advanced library support.
+This script was modified from an unconditional image generation script from diffusers.

 ## Key Features